About Liz McGrath

 In 2008, Liz received The Woman of the Year Award, in Washington during the annual Relais & Chateaux Congress.
 This was followed in 2010 by the Relais & Chateaux Garden Trophy, an award for The Cellars-Hohenort’s nine acres of beautiful gardens.

-Liz was instrumental in bringing the annual Relais& Chateaux Congress to South Africa in 1996, and again in November 2010, when The Cellars-Hohenort hosted a gourmet dinner - a spectacular event, hosting many of the world’s Grande Chefs, who together were the proud possessors of 72 Michelin Stars.
-Executive Chef, Peter Templehoff, and his team received a standing ovation from these prestigious chefs, including Michael Roux, Raymond Blanc and Patrick O’Connell from America.
-As a result of the amazing food served at this event, Peter Templehoff was awarded Grande Chef status.
+Liz was instrumental in bringing the annual Relais & Chateaux Congress to South Africa in 1996, and again in November 2010, when The Cellars-Hohenort hosted a gourmet dinner – a spectacular event, hosting many of the world’s Grande Chefs, who together were the proud possessors of 72 Michelin Stars.
+Executive Chef, Peter Tempelhoff, and his team received a standing ovation from these prestigious chefs, including Michael Roux, Raymond Blanc and Patrick O’Connell from America.
+As a result of the amazing food served at this event, Peter Tempelhoff was awarded Grande Chef status.
 He is the third chef to receive this award in South Africa.
-It was Liz's ultimate achievement in her Hotel career.
+It was Liz’s ultimate achievement in her Hotel career.

-Liz sadly passed away on 24 January 2015 but her memory lives on across The Collection by Liz McGrath.
+Liz sadly passed away on 24 January 2015 but her memory lives on across The Liz McGrath Collection.